It’s time to think about how you will be spending your summer vacation!

 Afternoon Session (1PM – 4PM): Outer Space

 Clay Camp Instructors:

+ROBYN HOLT’s passion for art and interdisciplinary teaching has exposed her to many disciplines, including drawing, painting, photography, printmaking, welding, sculpture, and her most favorite, ceramics.
+She earned her B.A. in Art Education in 2009 from California State University of San Bernardino.
 Robyn is CBEST certified and has been volunteering at the American Museum of Ceramic Art as a special projects intern since October 2013.
 Robyn has worked with visitors and youth organizations such as the Girl Scouts, teaching ceramic techniques, history, and scholastic terms in the studio.
 She works closely with the education staff to construct educational tools and kits for the museum’s student education program as well as assisting with artist receptions and gala events within the museum.
 Robyn enjoys using her art education background as a tool to challenge, inspire, and explore creative and critical thinking in the classroom.

-Contact our Education Coordinator, Angie Reyes:
+Contact our Education Manager, Angie Reyes:

 909-865-3146 ext.
 105